 When STEAM and Innovation rooms work properly, students make the decisions, control the direction of their projects and solve problems as a team of scientists, engineers, artists, and mathematicians.

-The Merck Innovation Lab is open to PBDA faculty, staff, and students from Kindergarten through Third Grade, with dedicated spaces for video production, programming, designing, building, and tinkering.
+The Merck Innovation Lab provides a dedicated space for students from Kindergarten through Third Grade to try their hand at video production, designing, scientific exploration, building, and tinkering.

-The Innovation Lab is equipped with 25 Chromebooks, 25 iPads with a charging/syncing cart, five robotics systems including Wonder Workshop’s Dot and Dash, Spheros, Bee-Bots, Ozobots and We-Do Legos, as well as a 3D Printer, Green Screen Studio, Lego Wall, magnetic wall, and various building materials including wooden blocks, Legos, Magna-tiles, Lincoln Logs, bristle blocks, Plus Plus, and Jumbo Blocks.
+The lab is equipped with five robotics systems including Wonder Workshop’s Dot and Dash, Spheros, Bee-Bots, Ozobots and We-Do Legos, as well as a 3D Printer, Green Screen Studio, Lego Wall, magnetic wall, and various building materials including wooden blocks, Legos, Magna-tiles, Lincoln Logs, bristle blocks, and Plus Plus.

 PBDA believes in educating a generation of students to be inspired, to take responsible risks, and to be global problem solvers.
 The Innovative Design Lab on PBDA’s Upper Campus does just that by offering students opportunities to engage in inquiry, collaboration, critical thinking and problem solving.